 Pay attention to digital marketing news and news within your specific industry.
 Stay up-to-date on noteworthy changes like Google algorithm updates and industry-specific regulations.

 Big news most likely means it’s time for you to switch up your marketing plan or monthly SEO tasks.
+As you stay informed, you can more quickly pivot to keep your SEO strategy flexible and maximize performance.

 8. Check the Technical Aspects of SEO